JakeCyberLabs/Wazuh-SIEM-lab/README.md

    ![image](https://github.com/user-attachments/assets/e6e292d1-5271-4b1d-b49c-ec574bd2053f)

-- Here we go! successfull deployment of Wazuh inside of the Linode virtual machine.
-Now it is time to add some agents.
+- Here we go!
+I now have successfully deployed Wazuh inside of the Linode virtual machine with a full view through the Wazuh dashboard.
+-
+- Now it is time to add some agents.
 The two agents i will be adding are the Kali linux and Windows 10 VM that i have here running inside of VirtualBox.

    ![image](https://github.com/user-attachments/assets/00f85fe4-7455-4ba8-93c2-41877823b955)

-- I will do so by clicking on *Add agent* inside of the Wazuh dashboard.
+- To set up the agents, i will head to the Wazuh dashboard and click on *Add agent*.

    ![image](https://github.com/user-attachments/assets/03ef695f-e9fe-4d68-9cd2-fa1a466331ca)

-- I will start with the Kali Linux VM.
-I will select the *DEB amd64*
+- I have to configure each agent separately, so i'll start with the Kali Linux VM.
+I will select the *DEB amd64* since this is the architecture of the Kali Linux VM.

 - Where it says *Server address* this will simply be the address the agent uses to communicate with Wazuh.
 I will input that reverse DNS from the Wazuh server that i created.

     ![image](https://github.com/user-attachments/assets/ec94cc40-29b5-4fd7-bbef-2e09db0f2586)

 - I will name the agent *Kali_Linux* and select the default group.
-- I will then be given a generated command shown below to copy in the Kali terminal to install the agent.
+If i scroll down further, I am given a generated command to copy in the Kali terminal to install the agent.

    ![image](https://github.com/user-attachments/assets/39b408e2-977c-4c25-84a9-5a162152d396)
    ![image](https://github.com/user-attachments/assets/fcfd39e0-c9a2-4159-a988-8a2fda905d3a)

-- I need enable this as a service.
-In the Wazuh dashboard, below the command to install the agent there will also be a command to start the agent.
-I will copy that and paste it into the Kali VM to start the agent.
+- Next, i need enable this as a service.
+Below the command to install the agent there will also be a command to start the agent.
+I will copy that and paste it into the Kali VM to enable the agent.

    ![image](https://github.com/user-attachments/assets/ef2cc33a-0266-4e53-9507-ca2bfea37517)